 What in between A Chair for Yoga and The Extended Chair for Yoga

 Since the initial publication of his successful book, A Chair for Yoga, Eyal has discovered many new and exciting ways of using the chair for yoga.
 This new book is an expanded, richer adaptation of the first book.

 - It more than doubles the number of variations, while still keeping the original variations from A Chair for Yoga.

 - It includes more than 600 photos – illustrating how to perform each variation.
-All the photos were retaken and are in better quality.
+All the photos were retaken and are of better quality.

 - It contains eight new practice sequences, in addition to the one presented in The Chair for Yoga.

-- For each Variation, there is Level of difficulty and Benefits of using the chair in the presented way.
+- For each variation, there is a level of difficulty and benefits of using the chair in a presented way.

 - The graphic design is improved significantly making the book easier to use.